Global Convention

 For countries that decide to be legally committed to the Convention’s text, the Global Convention is a strong instrument to prevent brain drain, since these countries may put in place mechanisms to facilitate the recognition of degrees or studies obtained abroad.

-The Convention also helps migrants to access higher education in their new home countries, since it obliges those countries to put in place mechanisms to facilitate the recognition of refugees’ qualifications, even for those who cannot provide any documentary evidence of their qualifications.
-UNESCO has launched a Qualifications Passport to facilitate mobility for refugees with qualifications.
+The Convention also helps migrants access higher education in their new home countries, as it obliges those countries to establish mechanisms to facilitate the recognition of refugees’ qualifications, even for those who cannot provide documentary evidence of their qualifications.
+UNESCO has launched a Qualifications Passport to facilitate the mobility of refugees with recognised qualifications.
 The qualifications passport concept is currently being piloted in Zambia.

 What was the process to develop the new Global Convention?

 The idea of a Global Convention has been on UNESCO’s agenda for a long time.
-The formal process started in 2011 after a feasibility study underlined the urgent need for a Global Convention to respond to the need for improved recognition of foreign qualifications worldwide.
+The formal process began in 2011, following a feasibility study that highlighted the urgent need for a Global Convention to address the issue of improved recognition of foreign qualifications worldwide.
 For this purpose, UNESCO established a drafting committee in 2016 consisting of experts from all regions.
-The committee finalized a preliminary draft in June 2017.
+The committee finalised a preliminary draft in June 2017.

-The draft was circulated among Member States for comments between 2017 and 2018, and UNESCO presented a revised draft for discussion at two intergovernmental meetings that took place in December 2018 and March 2019.
+The draft was circulated among Member States for comments between 2017 and 2018, and UNESCO presented a revised draft for discussion at two intergovernmental meetings held in December 2018 and March 2019.

 At the March meeting, more than 260 technical and legal experts from around 150 Member States approved the draft.
 UNESCO’s 40th Session of the General Conference adopted the draft text in November 2019.